 6. Detailed Profiles

 How well do you really know your customers?
 You need detailed, relevant buyer personas for each type of customer who approaches your business.

 Take the time to create unique profiles for each individual who could potentially buy from your business.
 When you know who your buyers are, you can create marketing materials that are specifically geared toward their needs and desires.

 7. A Provision to Make the Plan Agile

 The needs of your customers and your market can change in the blink of an eye.
 The strategy you thought would be perfect all year can completely flop in January, or it can see you through to June before its weak spots are discovered.
 Your marketing plan should be agile, adaptable, so that you can make changes at need in order to more effectively meet the needs of your customers and therefore increase conversions.

-If you're ready to create a marketing plan for 2018 alongside a partner who understands the market and will work with you to meet your goals, contact us.
+If you're ready to create a marketing plan for next year alongside a partner who understands the market and will work with you to meet your goals, contact us.
 We will work with you on all the elements of a marketing plan to create a plan that will increase conversions, reach more customers, and create a higher ROI for your marketing budget.